 These pieces of legislation have a longer two-year time-frame for passing and will continue to be considered going forward.

-It passed out of Assembly Local Government and has become a two-year bill.
+They have passed out of Assembly Local Government and have become two-year bills.

 This bill, authored by Senator Cannella (R – Madera) increases fines for school zone driving infractions, and sends the money to the Active Transportation Program with the intention of improving kids’ safety when getting to and from schools. (click here for bill language.)

 This bill is in the Senate Transportation Committee, and will be heard on April 22nd.

 Senator de León’s (D – Los Angeles) bill creates a program for improving rebates and credits for electric vehicles, removing gross polluting vehicles, and – most importantly for TransForm – allowing substantial rebates (up to $6500) to be used for transit passes and car share memberships.

 This bill is in the Senate Transportation Committee and will be heard on April 2nd. (click here for bill language.)

 Senator Lara (D – Los Angeles) has authored this bill that would provide funds to help convert fleets of buses and freight haulers to zero and near-zero emissions vehicles.